PrototypeJam/AIAgentOrg/README.md

 - Implements the revision requests into the plan items
 - Evaluates how well the revisions address criteria
 - Creates a final, revised plan with improvements

+### Module 6: Markdown Export (`module6.py`)
+- Converts the revised plan from Module 5 into a Markdown document
+- Saves the result for easy viewing and sharing

 ## Modularity and Interoperability